Toward Structural Controllability and Predictability in Directed Networks: Acknowledgments

 \section{Acknowledgments}

-This work is supported by Natural Science Foundation of Zhejiang Province (Grant No. LR18A050001), the National Natural Science Foundation of China (Grant Nos.
-61873080, 11971270, 61673151 and 11631014), Natural Science Foundation of Shandong Province (Grant Nos.
+This work is supported by the National Natural Science Foundation of China (Grant Nos.
+61873080, 92146001, 11971270, 61673151 and 11631014), the Natural Science Foundation of Zhejiang Province (Grant No. LR18A050001), Natural Science Foundation of Shandong Province (Grant Nos.
 ZR2018MA001 and ZR2019MA047), and the Major Project of The National Social Science Fund of China (Grant No. 19ZDA324).

 \ifCLASSOPTIONcaptionsoff

 \fi